-DORA has been in force for fifteen months.
+DORA has been in force for nearly seventeen months.
 The Regulation's position is clear: resilience is not a diagram on a slide, it is evidence of tested recovery.
 Teams that understood this early have built drills, documentation, and third-party evidence into ordinary operations.
 Teams that treated DORA as a future planning exercise are now catching up under active regulatory scrutiny.

 WHERE_ARCHITECTURE_ASSUMPTIONS_BREAK